 A hybrid table saw is a stationary table saw, built to look like a more expensive cabinet maker saw, with the motor inside, but with internals more like a less expensive “contractor saw.”
 So it’s a hybrid between a cabinet maker saw and what was traditionally known as a contractor saw.

 Traditionally, a contractor saw is a saw with a cast iron table, a stand or legs that you can detach, a tilt mechanism bolted to the bottom of the table, and an induction motor hanging out the back.
 The heavy motor is easy to remove, and the motor of such a saw is fairly luggable by two people.

-A “Hybrid” table saw is Essentially a contractor saw with a fully enclosed stand and a motor inside instead of on the back.
+A “Hybrid” table saw is a contractor saw with a fully enclosed stand and a motor inside instead of on the back.
 This makes the saw more convenient in the workshop, making it harder to move.

-A downside of having the blade tilt raise and lower mechanism and motor hanging off the bottom of the table is that the cast iron table will sag slightly over time.
+A downside of having the blade tilt raise and the lower mechanism and motor hanging off the bottom is that the cast iron table will sag slightly over time.
 Sagging cast iron sounds hard to believe, but yes, it happens!

 Trunnions bolted to the bottom of the table also make it much more challenging to adjust the blade alignment (though, ideally, that is already set correctly when you buy the saw)

 Contractors these days use more portable “job site” saws (also referred to as benchtop table saws).
 These Jobsite saws are now often referred to as contractor saws.

-Jobsite saws use smaller universal motors, which are much lighter but less durable and very loud.
+Jobsite saws use smaller universal motors, which are much lighter but less durable and loud.
 The motor is on the inside.
 These saws are less solid than cast iron contractor saws, but the increased portability makes up for it.